sphynkx/yurtube/README.md

 ```
 Enter username, email, password for admin-user.

+## SSO configuration
+Go to [Google Cloud Console](https://console.cloud.google.com/), create new Web-app, config it, get secrets, set them to `.env` also.

+Go to [Twitter Dev Portal](https://developer.x.com/en/portal/petition/essential/basic-info), create new Web-app, config it, get secrets, set them to `.env` also.

 ## Search engines
 Application supports two search engines.
 You may configure both of them and switch via `.env` parameter.
 Default is Postgres FTS.